IndexCoop/ITIPS/ITIPS/ITIP-003.md

         - If a components target units are being set to 0, store MAX_UINT_256 as the amount to unwrap.
 This allows us to enforce that 100% of a token is being unwrapped in step 3 (which might otherwise not be the case if a token positively rebases between steps 2 and 3).
     - By using the exchange rates, we can calculate the approximate amount of underlying components that the set contains.
 From there, we can calculate how much of each wrapped component to unwrap.
 Need to call `AirdropModule` here to handle rebasing tokens.
     - Using simple algebra, we can calculate the target units for the unwrapped components, and use that to parametrize the trading portion of the rebalance similar to how the `GIMExtension` works.
-    - When wrapping components after the trading portion has completed, we use a percentage based system to handle the cases where both a wrapped unit and its underlying should be components of the final set or when the final set contains two wrapped components with the same underlying.
-In sets where this is not the case, the operator will provide 100% as the amount to wrap.
+    - When wrapping components after the trading portion has completed, we use a percentage based system to handle the cases where the final set contains two wrapped components with the same underlying.
+In sets where this is not the case, the operator will always provide 100% as the amount to wrap.
 3. Execute unwrap
     - Call `executeUnwrap` on `IPExtension`
     - Goes through the list of components to unwrap calculated in the previous step and unwraps one per call